-On June 16, 2014, Oasmia announced that the primary endpoint for the Phase III study with Paclical for treatment of epithelial ovarian cancer had been met.
+On June 16, 2014, Oasmia announced that the primary endpoint for the Phase III study with Paclical for treatment of ovarian cancer had been met.
 The endpoint was to demonstrate that Paclical and Taxol, both in combination with carboplatin, have the same progression-free survival time.
+Further, we disclosed final results which showed a positive risk/benefit profile in the fourth quarter of 2014.
 This data serves as the basis of an MAA to the EMA, which we submitted in February of 2016.
-We continued to follow patients from the Phase III clinical trial to measure overall survival and received positive data in April 2016.
+We continued to follow patients from the Phase III clinical trial to measure overall survival and received positive data in April 20016.
 We expect to be able to utilize the Section 505(b)(2) regulatory pathway for Paclical in the United States during 2016.
-In addition to our efforts in the EU and the U.S., where we have received orphan designation for Paclical, we submitted an application for marketing authorization for Paclical in Russia in September 2012 and received approval in April of 2015.
-We are also conducting and planning additional clinical trials to evaluate Paclical in other cancer types, initially breast cancer.
+In addition to our efforts in the EU and the U.S., we submitted an application for marketing authorization for Paclical in Russia in September 2012 and received approval in April of 2015.